-Pearson has developed the content of the new BTEC International Level 3 qualifications in collaboration with employers and representatives from higher education, and relevant professional bodies.
-In this way, we have ensured that content is up to date and that it includes the knowledge, understanding, skills and personal attributes required in the sector.
+Pearson has developed the content of the new BTEC Nationals in collaboration with employers and representatives from higher education and relevant professional bodies.
+In this way, we have ensured that content is up to date and that it includes the knowledge, understanding, skills and attributes required in the sector.